Anxiety

 Magnesium Deficiency

-• Timeline: Works within 2 weeks (faster than SSRIs)
+• Timeline: Improvement appeared within 2 weeks in that trial

 • Mechanism: Modulates glutamatergic/GABAergic neurotransmission and HPA axis stress response